pietromiotto/CNN/README.md

         and returns an output of $128$.
 The second reduces the input to
         $10$ predictions.

-    Increase Batch Size \[line 358
+    Increase Batch Size:

-    :   \]: I increased the number of batches since with $10$ batches, on one side the model converges faster, but on the other its converges to a level of accuracy which lays around $75\%$, and doesn't actually get better.
+    -    I increased the number of batches since with $10$ batches, on one side the model converges faster, but on the other its converges to a level of accuracy which lays around $75\%$, and doesn't actually get better.
 So I choose $32$ epochs, which slowed the convergence, but led to optimal results.

-    Data Augmentation \[lines 351-357
+    Data Augmentation:

-    :   \] I also performed data augmentation on the training set (not on the test set of course).
-Data Augmentation is performed by appending to `transforms.Compose()` some image transformations
-        that increase the variety (and variance) of data.
+    -     I also performed data augmentation on the training set (not on the test set of course).
+Data Augmentation is performed by appending to `transforms.Compose()` some image transformations that increase the variety (and variance) of data.
 With more